ArcanaFramework/frametree/docs/source/contributing.rst

 by analysis group (e.g. test & control), membership within the group (i.e matched subject ID) and time-points for longitudinal studies.
-In this case, we can visualise the imaging sessions arranged in a 3-D grid along the `group`, `member`, and `timepoint` axes.
+In this case, we can visualise the imaging sessions arranged in a 3-D grid along the `group`, `member`, and `visit` bases.
 Note that datasets that only contain one group or time-point can still be represented by these axes, and just be singleton along the corresponding axis.

-All axes should be included as members of a Axes subclass enum with orthogonal binary vector values, e.g.::
+All bases should be included as members of a Axes subclass enum with orthogonal binary vector values, e.g.::

     member = 0b001
     group = 0b010
-    timepoint = 0b100
+    visit = 0b100

 The axis that is most often non-singleton should be given the smallest bit as this will be assumed to be the default when there is only one layer in the